cspoojary/Learn_Python/Python_kannada/01_Basic.md

 #  Introduction to Python Programming

+## History
+Python was created by Guido Van Rossum in 1989 at (WI) Netherland and released in 1991

 ##  What is Python?
 - **Python** is a **high-level**, **interpreted** programming language known for its **simplicity** and **readability**.
 Key features include **dynamic typing**, **automatic memory management**